The Specialized Foundation

 JUNE 27, 2016

-The Specialized Foundation is thrilled to announce the eight middle schools selected for the national rollout of the Riding For Focus cycling program.
-The aim of Riding For Focus is to integrate cycling into physical education curriculum as a means to help students improve academic, health and social success.
+We're thrilled to announce the eight middle schools selected for the national rollout of our Riding for Focus school program.
+This program's aim is to integrate cycling into physical education curriculum as a means to help students improve academic, health, and social success.

-The eight grant recipients were selected out of a pool of over 200 middle schools nationwide.
-The applications were remarkably competitive and the grant committee was deeply inspired by each school's passion to better students' experiences and performances through cycling.
+To start, eight grant recipients were selected from a pool of over 200 middle schools nationwide, and each of these schools will launch their programs in Fall of 2016.
+The applications were remarkably competitive, and the grant committee was deeply inspired by each school's passion to better their students' experiences and performances through cycling.

-Each of the selected schools will receive staff training and equipment with the goal of creating a lasting cycling program in that school for at least two years.
-Specifically, each school will receive up to 30 youth bikes and helmets, a starter maintenance kit, program curriculum, a partnership with their local Specialized retailer to help service the bikes, and a trip for the Program Champion to Specialized Headquarters in Morgan Hill for program training and support.
-The program will launch in the eight schools in Fall 2016.
+Each of the selected schools will receive staff training and equipment with the goal of creating a lasting school program for at least two years.
+And if you're curious of what this entails, each school will receive up to 30 youth bikes and helmets, a starter maintenance kit, a program curriculum, a partnership with their local Specialized retailer to help service the bikes, and a trip for the Program Champion to Specialized Headquarters in Morgan Hill, CA for program training and support.

 JUNE 1, 2016

-Qualified postdoctoral candidates can learn more about opportunities to join Reiss’ team athttps://nirs.stanford.edu/training-opportunities.
+Qualified postdoctoral candidates can learn more about opportunities to join Reiss’ team: NIRS.

 MARCH 15, 2016